cwwdaniel/invoice-text-classification/README.md

 # Overcoming short text and multi-class imbalance issues in invoice text classification: A data augmentation and deep learning strategy

 This repository contains the Python codes used for text cleaning, text augmentation and text classification and evaluation for invoice classification task.
 This is a combination of data augmentation with deep learning approaches to solve the invoice classsification task.
 Different augmentation size and approach paired with different classifiers will render different results.
-A key evaluation metric to consider is the accuracy and the macro-f1 score, where accuracy measures the
+A key evaluation metric to consider is the accuracy and the macro-f1 score, given the multi-class labels which introduces severe class imbalance within the invoice text data class distribution.

 ## Data Source